 Left temporal lobe seizures may cause verbal memory abnormalities; right temporal lobe seizures may cause visual spatial memory abnormalities.

-Consciousness is usually lost, and motor function is abnormal from the onset.
+Awareness is usually impaired or lost, and motor function is abnormal from the onset.
+Generalized-onset seizures are classified as motor or nonmotor (absence) seizures.

-Typical absence seizures (formerly called petit mal seizures) consist of 10- to 30-sec loss of consciousness with eyelid fluttering; axial muscle tone may or may not be lost.
+Typical absence seizures (formerly called petit mal seizures) consist of 10- to 30-second loss of consciousness with eyelid fluttering; axial muscle tone may or may not be lost.
 Patients do not fall or convulse; they abruptly stop activity, then just as abruptly resume it, with no postictal symptoms or knowledge that a seizure has occurred.
 Absence seizures are genetic and occur predominantly in children.
+Usually, they begin between ages 5 and 15 years and do not continue into adulthood.
 Without treatment, such seizures are likely to occur many times a day.
 Seizures often occur when patients are sitting quietly, can be precipitated by hyperventilation, and rarely occur during exercise.
 Neurologic and cognitive examination results are usually normal.

-Atypical absence seizures usually occur as part of the Lennox-Gastaut syndrome, a severe form of epilepsy that begins before age 4 yr.
+Atypical absence seizures usually occur as part of the Lennox-Gastaut syndrome, a severe form of epilepsy.
 They differ from typical absence seizures as follows:

 Many patients have a history of damage to the nervous system, developmental delay, abnormal neurologic examination results, and other types of seizures.
 Atypical absence seizures usually continue into adulthood.

 Tonic seizures occur most often during sleep, usually in children.
 The cause is usually the Lennox-Gastaut syndrome.
 Tonic (sustained) contraction of axial muscles may begin abruptly or gradually, then spread to the proximal muscles of the limbs.
-Tonic seizures usually last 10 to 15 sec.
+The neck is often stiff.
+Tonic seizures usually last 10 to 15 seconds.
 In longer tonic seizures, a few, rapid clonic jerks may occur as the tonic phase ends.

 Tonic-clonic seizures may be

-Primarily generalized seizures typically begin with an outcry; they continue with loss of consciousness and falling, followed by tonic contraction, then clonic (rapidly alternating contraction and relaxation) motion of muscles of the extremities, trunk, and head.
+Generalized-onset tonic-clonic seizures typically begin with an outcry; they continue with loss of consciousness and falling, followed by tonic contraction, then clonic (rapidly alternating contraction and relaxation) motion of muscles of the extremities, trunk, and head.
 Urinary and fecal incontinence, tongue biting, and frothing at the mouth sometimes occur.
-Seizures usually last 1 to 2 min.
+Seizures usually last 1 to 2 minutes.
 There is no aura.

-Secondarily generalized tonic-clonic seizures begin with a simple partial or complex partial seizure, then progress to resemble other generalized seizures.
+Focal-to-bilateral tonic-clonic seizures begin with a focal aware or focal impaired-awareness seizure, then progress to resemble other generalized-onset tonic-clonic seizures.

 Myoclonic seizures are brief, lightning-like jerks of a limb, several limbs, or the trunk.
 They may be repetitive, leading to a tonic-clonic seizure.
 The jerks may be bilateral or unilateral.
 Unlike other seizures with bilateral motor movements, consciousness is not lost unless the myoclonic seizure progresses into a generalized tonic-clonic seizure.